 The use of laptop computers in the classroom enriches the learning opportunity as you access the latest research and educational trends through Internet exploration.
 The use of laptop computers encourages collaborative, team-based learning within the classroom while offering you the chance to develop the technical skills needed for the competitive and increasingly technology-driven world.

-The three field placements – Term 2 (224 hours), Term 3 (224 hours) and Term 7 (42 hours) – and work term internship (420 hours) may be completed in a variety of employment areas according to availability and based on the student’s interest.
+The three field placements – in Semesters 2, 4 and 7 – and work term internship may be completed in a variety of employment areas according to availability and based on the student’s interest.